 Food Standards Agency

-An independent food safety watchdog set up by an Act of Parliament in 2000 to protect the public's health and consumer interests in relation to food.
+An independent food safety watchdog set up to protect the public's health and consumer interests in relation to food.

-Consumer Direct is a telephone and online consumer advice service, supported by the Department of Trade and Industry and provides clear, practical, impartial advice and will help the consumer to sort out any problems or disagreements they may be having with suppliers of goods or Services.
+Citizens Advice Consumer Services is a telephone and online consumer advice service, supported by the Department of Business Innovation and Skills and provides clear, practical, impartial advice and will help the consumer to sort out any problems or disagreements they may be having with suppliers of goods or Services.